 Ton Ton Club

-Another fun place to be on a rainy day in Amsterdam is the Ton Ton Club – the games paradise for adults.
+Another fun thing to do in Amsterdam on a rainy day is to visit Ton Ton Club – the games paradise for adults.
 The concept is super simple.
 You buy coins at the bar and then can enjoy games like air hockey, pack men, sonic, let’s dance and many more random games.

 There are actually two Ton Ton Clubs, one in Westerpark and the other one near the Jan van Galenstraat metro station.